ethangreeney/learnmax/README.md

 # LearnMax 🧠✨

-**The Science of Learning, Perfected by AI.**

-LearnMax is a full-stack web application built with Next.js that revolutionizes studying.
-Stop wasting hours on inefficient rereading.
-LearnMax applies proven cognitive science principles, powered by the Google Gemini API, to deconstruct complex materials, generate focused learning modules, and verify your understanding every step of the way.
+**AI-powered mastery learning — from raw notes to real understanding.**

+LearnMax is a full-stack Next.js app that turns any text or PDF into a focused learning path.
+It breaks content into bite-size subtopics, explains each one clearly, and checks your understanding with targeted quizzes so you only move on when you’re ready.

+## Screenshots

 <img width="1470" height="794" alt="image" src="https://github.com/user-attachments/assets/4bb6d3f8-1a7a-4ff6-93e5-abe3dffb42aa" />
 <img width="1470" height="793" alt="image" src="https://github.com/user-attachments/assets/f6e3fdc5-7231-4443-8954-93373ce89713" />